Frequently Asked Questions

 Well, it is.
 By definition it is.

 As I mention elsewhere, Irish dance is a living folk dance and an aesthetic sport.
 This means that it continues to evolve from its original roots.
 You cannot measure the whole of Irish dance by the top 1%.
-Worlds level competition is choreographed to win, which is usually where a lot of envelope-pushing happens.
+Worlds level competition is choreographed to win, which is usually where a lot of envelope-pushing happens, for better or worse (join in on the neverending community drama).
 All of these dancers can treble out a traditional set.
 We are taught the traditional choreography throughout our time in lessons.
 It's the entire foundation.
-Sometimes a very non-traditional movement gains popularity and loses favor with judges, but that's the nature of an aesthetic sport.
+If you want to teach, you have to go through the Grade Exams, which are all about the basics.
+Sometimes a very non-traditional movement gains popularity and divides the opinions of dancers, teachers, and adjudicators, but that's the nature of an aesthetic sport.

-Organizations like CLRG make it a mission to preserve choreography, dances, and the Irish language.
-The World Championships are a bilingual event, announced in both Irish and English, with Irish on the official podiums and placements.
+Organizations like CLRG make it a mission to preserve choreography, dances, music, and the Irish language (there's some nuance to that conversation that doesn't belong in a FAQ).
+The CLRG World Championships are a bilingual event, announced in both Irish and English, with Irish on the official podiums and placements.
 I promise you that beyond the bling, Irish dance still knows where it comes from.